puppetlabs-toy-chest/puppetlabs-catalog_preview/README.md

 #####`--last`

 Use the last result obtained for a node instead of performing new compilations and diff.
 Must be used along with the [`--view`](#--view) option.
-The command will operate on nodes given on the command line plus those given via [`--nodes`][#--nodes].
+The command will operate on nodes given on the command line plus those given via [`--nodes`](#--nodes).
 If used without any given nodes, this option will load information about all nodes for which there is preview output.

 #####`--migrate 3.8/4.0`